Judy Brownlee: Maternity of Anne Greenlaw

 Upon the soap opera's revamp in 2000, part of the producers plan was to present a more community based setting with steady family links between characters.
 It was decided to introduce a daughter for Judy whom she had adopted out at birth, the character of Anne Greenlaw was created to serve this purpose.
 Upon her arrival Anne initially gets on the bad side of Judy with her portrayer - Emmeline Hawthorne stating; "I come along very bright-eyed and bushy-tailed, with a whole lot of ideas about how the old people shouldn’t be on the sleeping pills...
 I make the mistake about the old people and take the signs off their backs and one of them goes wandering.
 So Judy Brownlee automatically thinks I’m useless and I have to do all the terrible jobs, like cleaning up the sluice room and emptying the linen skips and doing tea rounds.”
 The adopted Anne then set out on a "standard soap opera story" to find her biological mother.
 Both the characters and the audience were shocked when it was discovered Anne's mother was none other than the head of nursing, Judy Brownlee.
-Part of the reason for the pairing, was the fact that with the tense situation between characters, any situation could potentially be explosive.
+Part of the reason for the pairing, was that with the tense situation between characters, any situation could potentially be explosive.
 Despite a shaky start, the two bonded well and Judy was devastated when Anne was killed in a building collapse.
 She struggled to forgive Anne's husband Victor for the way he treated her.